Multi-Robot Motion Planning from Vision and Language using Heat-Inspired Diffusion: Related Works

 \textbf{Multi-Robot Motion Planning.} While classical approaches have established strong foundations, they often struggle with scalability in high-dimensional continuous spaces.
+Mean-field methods \cite{elamvazhuthi2020mean} address scalability by modeling swarm density evolution.
+One such method \cite{zheng2021transporting} uses diffusion/heat equations for mean-field feedback control but remains limited to homogeneous teams with single global distribution targets.
 Recently, diffusion models have emerged as a promising data-driven alternative.
 Leading approaches have adopted hybrid strategies to extend these models to multi-robot scenarios.
-Specifically, MMD \cite{shaoul2024multi} combines single-robot diffusion models with MAPF, relying on distance-based guidance to avoid static obstacles and iterative replanning with additional guidance terms to resolve inter-robot collisions, while SMD \cite{liang2025simultaneous} enforces safety constraints by interleaving diffusion steps with Lagrangian dual projections.
-However, these methods face computational bottlenecks due to the heavy cost of constructing explicit environment representations (e.g., Signed Distance Field), compounded by intensive conflict resolution routines.
-Furthermore, they exhibit limited robustness as they lack the intrinsic capability to reason about geometric reachability, often failing in scenarios where designated goals are physically obstructed.
-In contrast, LCHD addresses these limitations by embedding static collision avoidance into the training phase through its collision-avoiding diffusion kernel.
-This structural advantage enables practical planning times and robust performance even in out-of-distribution scenarios.
+MMD \cite{shaoul2024multi} combines diffusion models trained on single-robot data with MAPF, using diffusion guidance for obstacle avoidance and iterative replanning with constraints to resolve inter-robot collisions, while SMD \cite{liang2025simultaneous} enforces safety constraints by interleaving diffusion steps with Lagrangian dual projections.
+However, these methods exhibit limited robustness as they lack the capability to reason about geometric reachability, often failing in scenarios where designated goals are physically obstructed.
+In contrast, LHD addresses this limitation by embedding static collision avoidance into the training phase through its collision-avoiding diffusion kernel.
+This structural advantage enables practical planning times and robust performance even in OOD scenarios.